-The Human Rights Tribunal may order any party who has contravened the HRA to do any act or thing that, in the opinion of the tribunal, constitutes full compliance with such provision and to rectify any injury caused to the complainant by the contravention and to make financial restitution which includes injury to feelings (provided that financial restitution shall not be ordered for any loss which might have been avoided if the complainant had taken reasonable steps to avoid it).
+The Human Rights Tribunal ("the HR Tribunal") may order any party who has contravened the HRA to carry out any act or thing that, in the opinion of the HR Tribunal, constitutes full compliance with such provision and to rectify any injury caused to the complainant by the contravention, and/or to make financial restitution (which includes injury to feelings) provided that financial restitution shall not be ordered for any loss which might have been avoided if the complainant had taken reasonable steps to avoid it.
 There is no cap on the financial restitution available.
-The tribunal may also refer the complaint to the Director of Public Prosecution if it is of the view that an offence has been committed.
+The HR Tribunal may also refer the complaint to the Director of Public Prosecution if it is of the view that an offence has been committed.
 An employee with a successful discrimination claim can only recover up to \$1,000 of his/her costs of the proceedings.

-In practice, the tribunal has the power to order a person to cease any discriminatory practice and to restore rights, opportunities or privileges to the victim and/or to compensate the victim where appropriate.
+In practice, the HR Tribunal has the power to order a person to cease any discriminatory practice and to restore rights, opportunities or privileges to the victim and/or to compensate the victim where appropriate.